Who We Are

-We are also a proud member of the Committee for Cities & Regions Network and secretariat for the Northern Australia Alliance.
+We are also a proud member of the Committee for Cities & Regions Network and the Regional Australia Institute and secretariat for the Northern Australia Alliance.
 These influential networks bring together independent and like-minded committees across Australia and New Zealand to advance issues of national significance around population growth, economic development, and social cohesion.

 To create a self-sustaining, resilient, and prosperous Tropical North Queensland community.

 To provide wise, a-political, and united advocacy that stimulates innovative and strategic initiatives for our regional advancement.

 - Successful advocacy to add the Captain Cook Highway from the CBD to Smithfield to the National Land Transport Network, which recognises the critical importance of the road and is a pivotal step towards realising the ambition of Cairns Ring Road.

 - Significantly strengthening the regional advocacy strategies and capacities through the establishment of the infrastructure and policy priorities for the Tropical North Queensland Region.